Emarioo/ProjectUnknown/README.md

 # ProjectUnknown
 A game made with C++, OpenGl, ReactPhysics3D and OpenAL.
-(OpenAL may be replaced)

 This project will be split into two repositories.
 Engone and ProjectUnknown.
 ProjectUnknown is the code name for the game and will be private